 - 1. Require assessment of English language arts and mathematics in every grade. - 2.
 Require coverage of writing (as a part of English language arts) in at least one grade each in the elementary, middle, and high school grade spans. - a.
 If it is possible to do so within the limits for testing time, include writing in each of grades 3-10. - b.
 The English language arts assessment should include at least two writing samples per student to adequately measure the Wyoming writing standards. - c.
 Contextualized writing tasks should be preferred over "naked" writing tasks (e.g., writing tasks should require referring to provided text, charts, and/or tables). - 3.
-Require coverage of science in at least one grade each in the elementary, middle, and high school grade spans. - a.
+Require coverage of science in at least one grade each in the elementary, middle, and high-school grade spans. - a.
 Wait to bring the state science assessment into compliance with the requirements of this report until new Wyoming state science standards are adopted. - b.
 Include in the RFP for state assessment services a range of dates in which the contractor could reasonable expect new science standards to be adopted. - 4.
 To clearly identify what content is eligible to appear on the grade 10 test in each content area, the following should be enacted: - a.
-The WDE should facilitate a standards review committee with the charge of specifying which of the Wyoming content standards are expected to be taught and learned by end of grade 10. - b.
-The committee should be comprised of K-12 content specialists, district curriculum directors, and higher education content specialists.
+The Department of Education should facilitate a standards review committee with the charge of specifying which of the Wyoming content standards are expected to be taught and learned by end of grade 10. - b.
+The committee should be comprised of K-12 content specialists, district curriculum directors, and higher education content specialists. - c.
+After the standards review committee completes its work, the Department of Education should convene a small advisory group of educators to assist it with determining appropriate content to appear on specific grade 9 and 10 assessments in mathematics19.

-22 This assumes a bid evaluation process in which vendor bids are first scored to determine whether they meet a threshold for qualifying to provide the state with assessment services, followed by a review of the qualifying bids for a few areas in which select vendors may receive extra credit for proposing "value added" beyond the requirements of the request for proposals (RFP).
+18 This assumes a bid evaluation process in which vendor bids are first scored to determine whether they meet a threshold for qualifying to provide the state with assessment services, followed by a review of the qualifying bids for a few areas in which select vendors may receive extra credit for proposing "value added" beyond the requirements of the request for proposals (RFP).